rainbow-alex/discounts/README.md

 ### Framework setup

 I set up a clean app with symfony framework.
-Disable those parts of the framework we don't use, especially `session` since we're making a stateless API.
+Disabled those parts of the framework we don't use, especially `session` since we're making a stateless API.

 Also installed and set up phpstan & phpunit.
 I skipped setting up a code style checker/fixer but that should definitely be included in a 'real' project.